Jeethu Joseph

 Jeethu Joseph (born 10 November 1972) is an Indian film director, screenwriter, and producer who predominantly works in Malayalam cinema.
-He has also worked in a few Tamil, Hindi and Telugu films.
-Jeethu made his directional debut with the 2007 police procedural, Detective.
-He is best known for creating the Drishyam franchise.
-Drishyam became the highest-grossing Malayalam film ever at the time of its release.
-It was the first Malayalam film to cross the ₹50 crore mark at the box office.
-Drishyam 2 was released directly through Amazon Prime Video, due to the COVID-19 pandemic.
-Like the prequel, it was highly acclaimed and appreciated worldwide.
+He has also worked in a few Tamil, Hindi and Telugu films, a few of which are remade from his own Malayalam films.
+He made his directional debut with the 2007 suspense thriller Detective.
+He is best known for directing the 2013 crime thriller Drishyam starring Mohanlal, which was the highest-grossing Malayalam film at the time of its release.
+Its sequel Drishyam 2 (2021) was released on Amazon Prime Video, due to the COVID-19 pandemic.
+Like its prequel, it was highly acclaimed and appreciated worldwide.

-His other works include Mummy & Me (2010), My Boss (2012), Life of Josutty (2015), Memories (2013), Oozham (2016), Aadhi (2018) and Neru (2023).
-Jeethu made his Tamil debut with Papanasam (2015) which is a remake of his 2013 film Drishyam, Hindi debut with The Body (2019), and Telugu debut with Drushyam 2 (2021) which is a remake of his own directional Drishyam 2.
+His other works include Mummy & Me (2010), My Boss (2012), Memories (2013), Life of Josutty (2015), Oozham (2016), Aadhi (2018), Neru (2023), Nunakkuzhi (2024), and Mirage (2025).
+Jeethu made his Tamil debut with Papanasam (2015), a remake of his 2013 film Drishyam, Hindi debut with The Body (2019), and Telugu debut with Drushyam 2 (2021), a remake of Drishyam 2.

 Early life

+Jeethu Joseph was born at Mutholapuram, a small village near Muvattupuzha in the Ernakulam district of Kerala.
+His father, V. V. Joseph, was a politician who belonged to the Kerala Congress (Joseph) party and served as the MLA from Muvattupuzha Assembly constituency.

-Jeethu Joseph was born in Mutholapuram, Muvattupuzha, Kerala, India to Leelamma and V. Joseph, a former MLA of Muvattupuzha.
-Jeethu wanted to attend the Film and Television Institute of India (FTII), although his father wanted him to become an engineer.
-He attended Fathima Matha English Medium School and completed his pre-degree from the famous SB College Changanassery and later graduated with a bachelor's degree in economics from Nirmala College, Muvattupuzha.
+Jeethu studied at Fatima Matha School in Piravom and then at St. Berchmans College, Changanassery, before completing his B.A. degree in Economics from Nirmala College, Muvattupuzha.
+During this time, he aspired to study at the Film and Television Institute of India, Pune, although his father wanted him to become an engineer.

 Career

-Early works

-Jeethu Joseph started as an assistant director to Jayaraj in the film Bheebhathsam.
-After that, he got a chance to direct a film starring Dileep but it did not materialize and he was back where he started.
+Jeethu Joseph started his career as an assistant director to Jayaraj.
+He got a chance to direct a film starring Dileep however it failed to materialize.
 Meanwhile, Jeethu developed the one-line plot of Detective.
-But after failing to find any producers, his mother Leelamma Joseph offered to co-produce the film, which became his debut directorial.
-A month into the project, a producer evinced interest and took on the production.
+After failing to find a producer, his mother Leelamma Joseph offered to co-produce the film, which became his directorial debut.
+A month into the project, a producer took interest and agreed to produce the film.
 Detective was released in 2007.
 The film fared well at the box-office.

-His next film Mummy & Me was a success at the box-office.
-Mummy and Me, although it took close to three years in the making, marked a turning point in his career as director.
+His next film, the comedy-drama Mummy & Me was a box-office success.
+Though it took close to three years in the making, Mummy & Me marked a turning point in his career as a director.
 "My first film was easy compared to the struggle I had to go through for my second, Mummy and Me."
 There were offers to make films like Detective, but Jeethu declined.
 "I wanted to do a different film" It was for this reason that, though he had one line scripts of Mummy and Me and Memories ready in 2008, he chose to make Mummy and Me.

-His third film My Boss was also a success in theatres.
-Jeethu's fourth movie Memories, a suspense thriller, was released in 2013 which did well in box office.
+His third film My Boss starring Dileep was also a commercial success.
+His fourth film, the slasher thriller Memories starring Prithviraj Sukumaran was released in 2013 and was a blockbuster at the box-office.